jinolacson/async-basics/README.md

 ***fetch*** = javascript API for accessing manipulating http requests and responses.

 So..
 Promise first before await followed by fetch simple as that more details for [async/wait](https://javascript.info/async-await), and [fetch](https://javascript.info/fetch-basics).

+Take a look to our simple code example we have `addressBook` which holds person informations a `getAddressBook` function that will output person's name and `createNewAddress` that create new person address and return a promise.

 ### Step 1: copy and paste initial code inside browsers console.